elicsiegel/Medio/README.md

 ### Dropdowns

   To facilitate a dynamic user experience, a dropdown slice of state is employed to toggle the rendering of different dropdowns.
-If a dropdown is registered is true, then it will appear on the page and if not it will be hidden.
+An hash structure with each dropdown item registered as true or false was used for maximum efficiency.
+When a user clicks outside the dropdown, this event triggers the `clearDropdowns` action to be dispatched, flipping the dropdown values back to false.

   ```javascript
     const defaultState = {